 Additionally, it's easier to find an activity that interests everybody when you're planning for just a few people.

-The only disadvantage of small group activities is the need to coordinate the planning of several activities at once if your organization is very large.
+The only disadvantage of small group activities is the need to coordinate several activities at once if your organization is large.

 Fortunately, we take care of all the little details to make planning multiple activities at once a breeze.